SIGNALS · ABOUT

 Gemini Research scanner — accesses Google Scholar, YouTube, and Google's index for academic and video-first sources others miss

 Not all evidence is created equal.
 We use a three-tier system to assess how much weight to give each data point — and actively watch for hype.
+The unifying principle is epistemic distance from the underlying reality: the closer you are to the thing itself, the higher the tier.
+The system applies the same way whether the evidence comes from a published artifact, a personal observation, or a conversation.

 Hype Detection